-The practice of global outsourcing by U.S.A. companies is frequently the source of heated debate.
-Recently a Wall Street Journal-NBC News poll found that 86% of Americans believe that outsourcing is the number one factor contributing to the country's continuing economic distress.
-This study presents the results of a survey designed to assess the attitudes toward global outsourcing among business students and non business students at a large regional university in the Southeast U.S.A.
-A survey of attitudes toward global outsourcing was administered to 284 undergraduate and graduate students.
+This paper presents the results of a survey designed to assess students' attitudes toward global outsourcing.
+A survey of attitudes toward outsourcing jobs abroad was administered to 284 undergraduate and graduate university students.
 Descriptive statistics, frequencies and MANOVA methods were used to analyze the data collected.
 Statistically significant differences with attitudes were found among the students' level of knowledge, age, gender, major, and classification.
-The results indicate business majors are more positive toward global outsourcing than are non-business majors.
-Another finding is that older students (>25) and MBA students are more pessimistic toward global outsourcing.
+Essentially what was learned is that overall, business majors are more positive toward global outsourcing than are non-business majors.
+However, it was also learned that older students (>25) and MBA students are more pessimistic toward global outsourcing.
 Those "older" and MBA's were mostly concerned with the impact of such outsourcing on jobs.
-Implications for teaching international business are discussed.
+Implications for teaching international business are also discussed.

-Key words: global outsourcing, attitudes, business students, non business students
+Keywords: outsourcing, attitudes, perceptions, international business